 Industry Driven: Talent development investments are based on the specific skill needs of key industry sectors.

-Accountable and Transparent: Enhance performance metrics and processes that increase the accountability of our employment and training services, and help improve customer service to job seekers and employers alike.
+Accountable and Transparent: Enhance performance metrics and processes that increase the accountability of our employment and training services and help improve customer service to job seekers and employers alike.

 Guiding Principles